Bella Thorne Topless For Photos After Denying Having Sex With Scott Disick And Cheating On Tyler Posey

 After the candid interview, Bella Thorne was photographed with Scott Disick in New York City, according to People.
 The pair were both spotted at Catch in Manhattan’s Meatpacking District.

-Disick was having dinner with Steve Aoki and the teen joined midway through dinner.
+Disick was having dinner with Steve Aoki, and the teen joined midway through dinner.
 During her revealing interview, Thorne squashed the rumors that she and Scott were teaming up to do a reality show.

 What do you think about Bella Thorne’s topless look?
 Let us know in the comments section below.